Twitter Ex-security Chief In Congress As Shareholders Back Musk Buyout - UrduPoint

 "They don't know what data they have, where it lives, or where it came from.
 And so, unsurprisingly, they can't protect it," Zatko said during his opening remarks to the Judiciary Committee.

+He contended that employees across the company had too much access to user data.

-"Employees then have to have too much access (...) it doesn't matter who has the keys if you don't have any locks on the doors."
-Zatko testified that he brought concrete evidence of problems to the executive team and "repeatedly sounded the alarm".
+Zatko testified that he brought evidence of problems to the executive team and "repeatedly sounded the alarm".

 "To put it bluntly, Twitter leadership ignored its engineers because key parts of leadership lacked competency to understand the scope of the problem," he said.